Brush, Leaves & Yard Waste

 Dropping Off Your Brush

 The City of Monona does not have a drop-off site for brush.
 Outside of the regular brush collection schedule, residents who have brush to dispose of will need to contact a private contractor.
-As of June 1, 2016, the City of Madison's Brush Processing Center on Olin Avenue no longer accepts brush from non-Madison residents.
+The Dane County Landfill (located on Hwy.
+12 just east of Interstate 90) will also take brush for a fee.